ygemici/osz/docs/fs.md

 -----------

 Used to implement extents and marking bad and free sector areas on disks.
 A list item contains a starting fid and the number of sectors in that area.
-In list fids can go up to 2^96 and the maximum area size is 2^32*(sectorsize).

 Sector Directory
 ----------------

 A sector that has (sectorsize)/16 fid entries.
 The building block of memory paging like translations.
-Unlike sector lists, sector directories can handle fids up to 2^128, but describe fix sized, continous areas on disk.
+As with sector lists, sector directories can handle fids up to 2^128, but describe fix sized, continous areas on disk.
 Not to confuse with common directories which are used to assign names to fids.

 Directory
 ---------

-Every directory have 128 bytes long entries which gives 2^121-1 as the maximum number of entries in one directory.
+Every directory has 128 bytes long entries which gives 2^121-1 as the maximum number of entries in one directory.
 The first entry is reserved for the directory header, the others are normal fid and name assignments.
-Entries are alphabetically ordered thus allowing fast O(log n) look ups.
+Entries are alphabetically ordered thus allowing fast 0(log n) look ups with `libc`'s [bsearch](https://github.com/bztsrc/osz/blob/master/src/lib/libc/stdlib.c#L99).

-16 bytes go for the fid, 1 byte reserved for the number of characters (not bytes) in the filename.
+16 bytes go for the fid, 1 byte reserved for the number of multibyte characters (not bytes) in the filename.
 That gives 111 bytes for filename (maybe less in characters as UTF-8 is a variable length encoding).
 That's the hardest limitation in FS/Z, but let's face it most likely you've never seen a filename longer than 42 characters in your whole life.
+Most filenames are below 16 characters.

 Mounts
 ------